 Evolution of a close massive binary leading to a ULX.
 Part of Marchant et al. (2017).

 Illustration of various evolutionary channels leading to a merging binary black hole.
 Figure from a proposal.
+A slightly modified version is available in my 2025 contribution to the encyclopedia of astrophysics.

 Formation of a binary black hole from common envelope and chemically homogeneous evolution, with potential pulsational pair-instability supernovae in between.